vincentliu98/BreakOut/README.md

 2. Sometimes the power-up does release the effect when hitting the paddle
 3. The bouncer will oscillate on the top of the screen if the player uses the cheat key to jump to a certain level
 4. The bouncer will oscillate on the edge if it is released on top left or top right of the screen
+5. The bouncer speed will strangely increase by itself when the level increases

 Extra credit: N/A